-Practical experience can be advantageous to professional development.
-With permission, independent study credit hours may be earned during an internship assignment by arranging an SMEA 600 independent study project under the supervision of an appropriate faculty member and with written approval of the Graduate Program Coordinator.
+For unpaid internships, and with permission, independent study credit hours may be earned during an internship assignment by arranging an SMEA 600 independent study project under the supervision of an appropriate faculty member and with written approval of the Graduate Program Coordinator.
 Additional work and deliverables beyond the internship itself are required to obtain course credit, and internships should be carefully selected to contribute to the student's research and professional career goals.
-Students interested in internships are encouraged to seek paid internships.